John Noakes: Early life

 Noakes was born John Bottomley, at the Royal Halifax Infirmary in Halifax, West Riding of Yorkshire, to Sallie Hinchcliffe (née Hampson) and Arthur Wallace Bottomley.
-He was educated at Shelf Council School, in Shelf and then at Rishworth School, where he excelled in cross country running and gymnastics.
+He was educated at Shelf Council School, in Shelf and then at Rishworth School near Halifax, where he excelled in cross country running and gymnastics.
 His parents divorced when he was nine and he went to live with his grandmother.

 At the age of 16, Noakes joined the Royal Air Force as a mechanic.
 The following year, his mother married Canadian big band trumpeter Alfred "Alfie" Noakes (1903–1982) and John took his surname.
 He subsequently worked for BOAC as an aircraft engine fitter.

 Acting

 When Noakes decided to become an actor, he took lessons at London's Guildhall School of Music and Drama, which he paid for by doing a cleaning job and working as a hotel liftboy.
 He made his stage debut as a dog and a clown in a summer show with Cyril Fletcher.
 In 1964, he appeared in one episode of the television military police drama series Redcap.

 After spending six months in the Broadway production of Arnold Wesker's Chips with Everything, Noakes moved back to the UK to work in rep in Surrey where he met his wife-to-be, Vicky.
 Noakes recreated his role as Whitey Richardson in the 1963 BBC television adaptation of Chips with Everything.
 He followed this with the role of Anselme Popinot in mini-series The Rise and Fall of César Birotteau on BBC2, a four-part dramatisation broadcast in June 1965.
-His last dramatic role on television before joining Blue Peter was in an episode of the crime series Mogul, starring Barry Foster and Geoffrey Keen, broadcast on BBC1 in August 1965.
+His last dramatic role on television before joining Blue Peter was in an episode of the crime series Mogul later called The Troubleshooters, starring Barry Foster and Geoffrey Keen, broadcast on BBC1 in August 1965.

 Blue Peter

 Presenter

 Noakes got the opportunity to join Blue Peter when producer Biddy Baxter needed a third presenter to join Christopher Trace and Valerie Singleton after the show went from a weekly to a twice-weekly format.
-Baxter spotted Noakes at the Phoenix Theatre in Leicester where he was playing Willie Mossop in the play Hobson's Choice.
+Baxter noticed Noakes at the Phoenix Theatre in Leicester where he was playing Willie Mossop in the play Hobson's Choice.
 Noakes joined Blue Peter as a presenter on 30 December 1965.
-Peter Purves replaced Trace in 1967, creating the 'Val, John and Pete' line-up which lasted until 1972.
+Peter Purves replaced Trace in 1967, creating the "Val, John and Pete" line up and are often referred to as "the dream team" line-up which lasted until 1972.
 When Singleton began to diversify her television career, former Young Generation dancer Lesley Judd joined the team.
 At a time when most BBC presenters spoke with Received Pronunciation (RP), Noakes's Yorkshire accent was a novelty.